We're absolutely loving the release "Could Be Wrong"! What was the songwriting and production process for it like?

 It has really just helped me get out of the rut and get back to jumping into the process you know?
 My favorite way to write music is just jamming, putting ideas out there, and then refining the good ones.
 It brought that live approach to electronic music production for me, but honestly, like anyone's approach, it has shown its limitations.
 What started as a strict experiment to see if I could make a decent track from AI-generated content has turned into another tool I can use in the creative process, and in that way, I am starting to treat it as such.
 I am far more willing to meld the content to the track rather than building the track around it.

-Listen to "Could Be Wrong" here.
+Read our full review of "Could Be Wrong" here.